 Examples of good practice Examples of poor practice • The firm's risk assessment is comprehensive . • Risk assessment is a one-off exercise. • Risk assessment is a continuous process based on the best information available from internal and external sources.
 Efforts to understand risk are piecemeal and lack coordination.
-Risk assessments are incomplete. • The firm assesses where risks are greater and concentrates its resources accordingly. • The firm targets financial crimes that affect the bottom line (e.g. fraud against the firm) but neglects those where third parties suffer (e.g. fraud against customers).
+Risk assessments are incomplete. • The firm assesses where risks are greater and concentrates its resources accordingly.
+The firm targets financial crimes that affect the bottom line (e.g. fraud against the firm) but • The firm actively considers the impact of crime on customers. neglects those where third parties suffer (e.g. fraud against customers).
+The firm considers financial crime risk when designing new products and services.